Pterophyllum: Swim bladder disease

+Bacterial infections

+Bacterial infections in aquarium fish can manifest in various ways and are caused by harmful bacteria proliferating within the tank.
+Symptoms can range from visible ulcers, sores, and red streaks on the fish's body to bloating, erratic swimming, and a loss of appetite.
+The primary triggers for bacterial infections often include poor water quality, overcrowded tanks, stress, and injuries.
+Overfeeding, which leads to excess waste, can also contribute to bacterial blooms.
+To treat bacterial infections, the first step is always to improve water conditions by conducting regular water changes, enhancing filtration, and removing any decaying organic matter.
+Specialized antibacterial medications, available at pet and aquarium stores, can be administered based on the specific type of bacterial infection.
+In severe or persistent cases, isolating the affected fish in a quarantine tank during treatment is recommended.

 Aquarium varieties

 Most strains of angelfish available in the fishkeeping hobby are the result of many decades of selective breeding.
-For the most part, the original crosses of wild angelfish were not recorded and confusion between the various species of Pterophyllum, especially P. scalare and P. leopoldi, is common.
+For the most part, the original crosses of wild angelfish were not recorded, and confusion between the various species of Pterophyllum, especially P. scalare and P. leopoldi, is common.
 This makes the origins of "domestic angelfish" unclear.
 Domestic strains are most likely a collection of genes resulting from more than one species of wild angelfish, combined with the selection of mutations in domesticated lines over the last 60 or more years.
 The result of this is a domestic angelfish that is a true hybrid, with little more than a superficial resemblance to wild Pterophyllum species.

 Much of the research into the known genetics of P. scalare is the result of the research of Dr. Joanne Norton, who published a series of 18 articles in Freshwater and Marine Aquarium Magazine.
 The genome of P. scalare was first sequenced and assembled by Indeever Madireddy, a high school student in October 2022.